 Does it bother anyone else that your email provider can easily obtain all of your passwords to everything?
-Let me explain how this is true.
+Incase you haven't considered it before, let me explain how this is true.

 And of course not a single web service offers an account setting to encrypt this email...
 (Not even Github, a website specifically for programmers and that already allows you to set public keys on your account!)
 That would make sense and allow people to actually protect their accounts.

-Honestly the only possible reason to believe Google or whatever email provider you use doesn't already have all of your passwords is that doing this would reset your password and they couldn't find out what the original one was, so you'd at least find out next time you tried to log in.
+Honestly the only reason to think your email provider doesn't already have all of your passwords is that doing this would reset it and they couldn't discover the original, so you'd at least find out next time you tried to log in.
 But not that it was them, only that someone had hacked you.
 It'd be indistinguishable from someone just cracking your email account.

 If you're making a web service, this is why I regard you as a moron if you include a forgot password button without an account setting to either disable the button or provide a public key to encrypt the reset email with.